 Meet The Founders

-Co-founders Dr. Gerry Dembrowski and Dr. Jess Barnes applied decades of holistic patient care, Science, and research experience to develop the ground breaking 20Lighter weight loss program.
+Co-founders Dr. Gerry Dembrowski and Dr. Jess Barnes applied decades of holistic patient care, Science, and research experience to create the ground breaking 20Lighter Program.

 Gerry Dembrowski, D.C.

 Dr. Dembrowski received his doctorate from Palmer College of Chiropractic West, and has been a primary care provider for twenty years.
 He brings integrative patient care experience along with homeopathic and holistic expertise to the 20Lighter team.

 Dr. Barnes earned her Ph.D. in Molecular Neuroscience at University of Illinois at Urbana-Champaign, and completed her postdoctoral fellowship in pediatric brain tumor research at the Dana-Farber Cancer Institute.
 She contributes a Science & research approach to the 20Lighter team.